101 Reasons to Move to New Hampshire

 New Hampshire offers outdoor activities throughout the year, including biking, bird watching, boating, camping, climbing, fishing, golfing, going to the beach, hiking, horseback riding, hunting, skate boarding, skiing, and snowmobiling.

-NH is a great place for hikers, boasting 48 mountains with peaks higher than 4,000 feet, access to the Appalachian Trail, and numerous trails of various distances and difficulties throughout the state.
+New Hampshire is a great place for hikers, boasting 48 mountains with peaks higher than 4,000 feet, access to the Appalachian Trail, and numerous trails of various distances and difficulties throughout the state.
+This includes the most-hiked mountain in the Western Hemisphere - Mount Monadnock - and the tallest mountain in the Northeast - Mt.
+Washington - affording 100-mile views of three states and Canada.

-With its deep-water port on the Atlantic Ocean, NH has access to worldwide trade markets.
+With its deep-water port on the Atlantic Ocean, New Hampshire has access to worldwide trade markets.

 New Hampshire enjoys all four seasons.
 Fall foliage attracts tourists from all over; in winter, snow-related recreational activities are popular; spring brings blooming wildflowers and greenery galore; and in the summer, outdoor festivals abound.